spraakbanken/multiged-2023/introduction.md

 **Chris, could you please add some intformation here?**

-You will be able to test your models tudes on validation datasets using the evaluation script through [CodaLab](). **Orphee, please add here the link to the CodaLab**
+You will be able to test your models tuned on validation datasets using the evaluation script through [CodaLab](). **Orphee, please add here the link to the CodaLab**

 ### Evaluation metrics